Death Guard 30K→40K Corruption Paint Scheme

 | 13 | Horns, teeth | Zealot Yellow — Speed Paint |

-These start as Pallid Bone from step 1 (same as the armor — because the bone growths were part of the marine once).
+These start as Pallid Bone from step 1 (same as the armor, because the bone growths were part of the marine once).
 The yellow wash and Zealot Yellow push them from clean bone into diseased, rotting territory.
 The gradient from pale tips to yellowed base tells the story of corruption spreading from the source.
+The gradient was a bit challenging here.
+Again, I would recommend going lighter, and starting at the base while pulling the brush towards the tip of the bone.

 Boils and Pustules